Gbemisola23/ebinnaturals/README.md

          so that I can take advantage of special savings on products.
       * As a site user I can view my order summary so that I can verify it before confirming
       * As a site user I can easily select the quantity of a product so that I can ensure I select the right quantity.
       * As a site user I can checkout securely so that I can I maintain the level of trust on the site
       * As a site user I can view blog posts so that I can select which posts to view.
       * As a site user I can view all posts so that I can decide what I may be interested in reading.
-      * As a site user I can comment to the blog posts so that I can express my opinion to the post.
+      * As a site user I can create, read , update or
+         delete comments on a blog post.
       * As a site user I can use the contact form so that I can contact the site owners.
       * As a site user/shopper I can contact the business through their social media profiles.
-      * As a site user I can sign up to newsletter so that I can keep updated on the latest news
+      * As a site user I can sign up to newsletter so that I can keep updated on the latest news.

 * ### Database